 Quarantine Plan for International Students Travelling to Canada

 Thompson Rivers University’s COVID-19 readiness plan has been approved by the provincial government; therefore we are able to reopen and welcome international students to our campus.
-You can see the full list of approved institutions here.

 The information below will help you know what to expect with regards to travelling to Canada.

 Can I travel to Canada?